Serenity1909/elrapido/README.md

 I use javascript with AJAX for the game engine and PHP for the backend.

-We weren't allow to use boostrap or library that we had not seen during classes so all is from Scratch unfortunately
+We weren't allow to use boostrap or library that we had not seen during classes so all is from Scratch.